 If not, here is the process for Subsequent Notification of an Employing Broker:

-- If you named a broker before you took the exam, but the broker did not approve it prior to your exam, your broker can still use LARA’s iCOLA website to verify your employment.
+- If you named a broker before you took the exam, but the broker did not approve it prior to your exam, your broker can still use LARA’s MiPlus website to verify your employment.

-- If you did not name an employing broker prior to passing the exam, the receipt of your photo pocket license and subsequent paper licenses will be delayed until the submission of a completed Employing Broker Notification form (BCS/LRE-052) to LARA.
+- If you did not name an employing broker prior to passing the exam, the receipt of your photo pocket license and subsequent paper licenses will be delayed until your broker verifies employment via MiPlus online.

 Important!
 You must pass the exam within 1 year of applying for the license or the license fee paid to LARA on MiPlus will expire.

 Continuing Education and License Renewal

 The Licensing cycle lasts three (3) years and license renewals are issued every three (3) years.
-Every licensee is subject to the same cycle.
-Regardless of when you obtain your license, you will enter the existing cycle.
+Licensees are subject to their own specific cycle based on when you obtain your license, as of 2021.

 The current cycle began on November 1st, 2018 and will continue until October 31st, 2021.
 Within that time, licensees must complete 18 hours of Continuing Education credits.
 If you obtain your license after June, you will need to contact LARA to determine what credits you will need to complete in order to keep your license current.

 1st year (2019)